ofirpress/attention_with_linear_biases/README.md

 #### How can I apply ALiBi to bidirectional models like an encoder-only model (like BERT) or an encoder-decoder model (like T5)?
 See [this](https://github.com/ofirpress/attention_with_linear_biases/issues/5).

+#### If I want to extrapolate to longer sequences, can't I just apply a sliding window mask to a sinusoidal/learned position embedding model?
+Nope, that won't work (I've tried).
+With learned position embeddings you won't even have a position embedding for any token beyond the training context length (so if you trained on 1k tokens you won't have a position embedding for token 1001).
+With sinusoidal position embedding, the model will become unstable once you start feeding in position embeddings that it did not observe during training.
+I talk a bit more about this in my video lecture [here](https://www.youtube.com/watch?v=Pp61ShI9VGc).

 <hr>

 #### Citation: